Many adults with disabilities still left without day services due to COVID-related staff shortages

 Chrestomathy clients create cards

-While focused on her work, Eggers is quick to share how she spends her money: her three-and-a-half-year-old Netherland Dwarf rabbit, Peanut.
+While focused on her work, Eggers is quick to share how she spends her money: her 3-and-a-half-year-old Netherland Dwarf rabbit, Peanut.

 "I usually spend my money on his supplies.
 He needs a lot of stuff like bedding, hay, which he’s going through a lot," she said.
 "Peanut comes to work sometimes with me."